logzio/logz-docs/_source/user-guide/distributed-tracing/getting-started-tracing.md

 ---
 Get set and get ready: This section describes what you have to do to get set up - before you can use Distributed Tracing in Logz.io.

-If you already have Jaeger installed locally, learn how to go about [Making the easy switch from your local Jaeger installation to Logz.io Distributed Tracing](/user-guide/distributed-tracing/local-jaeger_transition).
+If you already have Jaeger installed locally, learn how to go about [Making the switch from your local Jaeger installation to Logz.io Distributed Tracing](https://docs.logz.io/user-guide/distributed-tracing/local-jaeger_transition).

 #### To set up Distributed Tracing: